Archkitten/python_experts/README.md

 ---

 ## **Sprint 5,6 week 5**
-**Theme: Every Scrum Team needs to integrate "RGB Values with an Image" their project.**
+**Theme: Every Scrum Team needs to integrate "RGB Values with an Image" to their project.**

 > Requirements
-- [ ] **ARCH + AIDAN** RGB Values with an Image, Frontend... how would you change to grey scale dynamically?
+- [ ] **Arch + Aidan** RGB Values with an Image, Frontend... how would you change to grey scale dynamically?
 Look for Hack in code.

-- [ ] ** RGB Values with an Image, Backend... how would you write a message into image (Links to an external site.) and transport it to the Web?
+- [ ] **Tyler + William + David** RGB Values with an Image, Backend... how would you write a message into image (Links to an external site.) and transport it to the Web?
 Look at Pillow Image write in Tester.

-- [ ] RGB Values with an Image, New Development.  explore and implement a new possibility in manipulating images (Links to an external site.).
+- [ ] **Arch + Aidan** RGB Values with an Image, New Development.  explore and implement a new possibility in manipulating images (Links to an external site.).

-- [ ] RGB Values with an Image, Backend... image files are really big, this would make a Programmer consider being efficiency in programming.
+- [ ] **Arch + Aidan** RGB Values with an Image, Backend... image files are really big, this would make a Programmer consider being efficiency in programming.
 What are the calculations?
 Could the image.py function "def image_data" more efficient?
 There is a science to writing efficient algorithms called Big O notation (Links to an external site.).
 Write image_data function to be more efficient according to Big O notation.

-- [ ] Research/Study sheet/journal.  what is base2, base8, base16.  what is base64?
+- [x] **William + David + Tyler** Research/Study sheet/journal.  what is base2, base8, base16.  what is base64?
 How is base64 different? what are some ideas from this research that you can use in your PBL project?
 Add backlog items.

 - ### **Complete TPT Activities**
-- [ ] Scrum/Pair activity.
+- [x] Scrum/Pair activity.
 Listen to OO's and TO's introduction.
 Write about OOs' and TOs roles in your journal.
 Brainstorm on how you think fellow student can help you in Test Prep.
 Review idea with Scrum Team, then review again with Crossover team.
 Each Scrum Team create summary and provide ideas to OO's.

-- Scrum/Pair activity and journal.
+- [x] Scrum/Pair activity and journal.
 Unit 3.1 work.
 Follow instructions and guidance from OO's

-- Scrum/Pair activity and journal.
+- [x] Scrum/Pair activity and journal.
 Unit 3.2 work.
 Follow instructions and guidance from OO's

 | Names | Evidence | Score |
 | ----------- | ----------- | --------|